-Adjacent to the north face of the Akapana is a large walled enclosure known as the Kalasasaya, which measures approximately 120 by 130 meters and is slightly elevated above the ground surface upright stone blocks and smaller shaped stones, giving the enclosure a monumental appearance.
+Adjacent to the north face of the Akapana is a large walled enclosure known as the Kalasasaya, which measures approximately 120 by 130 meters and is slightly elevated above the ground surface (Kolata 1993: 143).
+There is also a sunken court in the enclosure, along with a series of structures of unknown function.
+The walls are built with massive, upright stone blocks and smaller shaped stones, giving the enclosure a monumental appearance.
 Monolithic stone sculpture such as the Bennett and Ponce stelae were found in the Kalasasaya, and it is possible they were placed there during the height of the capital.
 The Kalasasaya was cardinally oriented, and there may be some simple astronomical alignments to the architecture, specifically the equinoxes (Kolata 1993: 143).
 A staircase on the east provides access to this impressive architectural complex.
 Even with this staircase, however, the architectural plan restricts access to the interior of the Kalasasaya, which is believed to have functioned as a locus for elite-directed religious and/or political ritual, as suggested by the large space, possible storage structures, and analogies to other walled public areas in the Andes.